-So many New Year’s fitness resolutions are doomed to fail before they even start because there isn’t a clear plan or target.
+So many fitness resolutions are doomed to fail before they even start because there isn’t a clear plan or target.
 It’s all well and good to have bags of enthusiasm, but if you are vague about your goals, your exercise will ultimately be aimless and you simply won’t achieve results.
 Make sure you have a clear goal that is non-negotiable.
-That could be weight-related or fitness goal orientated (i.e. run a 5k, 10k half marathon etc).
+That could be weight-related such as dropping several dress sizes or fitness goal orientated such as running a 10k or half marathon.

 When you have something to aim for it gives you focus and clarity on what you are doing and where you want to be in a few weeks’ time.
 Write it down and make a commitment to achieve it.
 Use the SMART model to help you focus by making your goals; specific; measurable; achievable; results-focused and time bound.

 While setting goals is vital, they have to be realistic.
 Don’t suddenly decide that swimming across the Atlantic is a viable objective, if you haven’t swum since school and that was only a few lengths in a 25m pool.
 Alternatively if a marathon is a long-term ambition but you haven’t run regularly for years or indeed ever, then target a 5k to start off with and then build up to a 10k and so on.